What It’s Like to Take Lessons in the Alexander Technique

 What Happened After a Lesson

 But the best part was what occurred after the lesson.
 My teacher was a faculty member in the fine arts department of a local university.
 Following the lesson, as I walked down the sidewalks of the campus on that fine spring day, I was amazed that my breathing was so loud – at least to me it sounded loud!
 Due to the lesson, I was breathing deeply.
-Also, I felt a little bit taller than before the lesson (eventually, after 20 lessons, I had gained one inch in height).
+Also, I felt a little bit taller than before the lesson.

 I recall I went home, then for some undetermined reason, I went to a fabric store.
 I remember feeling an incredible release of creativity about a project I was working on.